RobbiNespu/jekyll-plantuml-base64/README.md

 A Jekyll plugin to simplify the creation of diagrams and flowcharts in your posts and pages with PlantUML as base64 image. forked from: [https://github.com/Patouche/jekyll-remote-plantuml](https://github.com/Patouche/jekyll-remote-plantuml)

 A plugin for jekyll to use plantuml diagram inside your [Jekyll](http://jekyllrb.com/) for you website.
-This will use external resource to build plantuml diagram.
+Origin of this code will use external resource to build plantuml diagram.
 Once created, the diagram is store on the filesystem to prevent any unnecessary diagram generation.
-So, using this plugin, provide a simple way to integrate plantuml diagramm without the [Graphiz](http://www.graphviz.org/) software or the using the [plantuml](http://sourceforge.net/projects/plantuml/files/plantuml.jar/download) jar file and convert that file into base64.
+So, using this plugin, provide a simple way to integrate plantuml diagramm without the [Graphiz](http://www.graphviz.org/) software or the using the [plantuml](http://sourceforge.net/projects/plantuml/files/plantuml.jar/download) jar file but I modified by convert that file into base64 and displayed on your website.

 ## Installation

+Option 1:
 To install this plugin on Jekyll, you just have to follow the guideline of Jekyll [documentation](http://jekyllrb.com/docs/plugins/)

+Option 2:
+Use rubygems, by adding `gem 'jekyll-plantuml-base64', '~> 0.1.4.34'` on your gemfile then `bundle install`

+Option 3:
+Pull the gems directly from git by adding `gem 'jekyll-remote-plantuml', '0.1.4.34', git: 'https://github.com/RobbiNespu/jekyll-remote-plantuml'` on your gemfile and then `bundle install`
 ## Usage

 To use the jekyll-plantuml-base64 plugin, you just have to wrap you text between `{% plantuml %}` and `{% endplantuml %}` tags.